Our life together is being reimagined within our Covid-19 cocoons.

 There I was introduced to the Christian Mystics who companioned me on this unfolding mysterious path through art and poetry and sacred writing.

-As I prepare for my own holy emergence from quarantine, I recall each of the sacred teachers who helped steady me through my early tentative and timid steps on this path of dynamic becoming.
+As I consider my own holy emergence from quarantine, I recall each of the sacred teachers who helped steady me through my early tentative and timid steps on this path of dynamic becoming.
 These wise voices, along with the history of their human lives on this earth, continue to guide me and sustain me in what James Finley refers to as “stabilized clarity” in the midst of the unforeseeable future that is our changeless reality.

 If I stay sincere in my vulnerable attentiveness to God — if I stay receptively open to the indication of God’s will, based on the feedback I get from my situation — then, in the sincerity, God is and God will continue to lead and to guide me.James Finley